sailfishos-sony-tama/main/flashing.md

 Device has to be unlockable.
 Check that before buying or be ready to return it if its impossible.

-Update device to the last Android 9 version before unlocking.
-Do not update to Android 10 if offered, unless you are ready to downgrade if needed.
-At the time of writing, only Android 9 is available via updates of the stock.
+Update device to the last Android version before unlocking.
+You can update to Android 10 if offered and flash Sailfish over it directly.
 Check that all works before flashing Sailfish.
 If something doesn't work, it will be possible to claim the warranty on device.

 If all is fine, check the consequences of bootloader unlocking as described by Sony and on relevant XDA forums.